RustamUrazbakhtin/NovaCRM/README.md

-# NovaCRM
+# NovaCRM (Work in Progress)

-NovaCRM is a web-based CRM system designed for small businesses, with an initial focus on beauty salons and service-based companies.
+NovaCRM is a personal full-stack CRM project built for portfolio and learning purposes.
+It currently runs locally and is **not production-ready**.
+The database is **not hosted publicly**.

-The project is built as a full-stack application using ASP.NET Core, PostgreSQL, and React, with a strong focus on clean backend architecture, scalability, and maintainability.
+The goal of the project is to practice building a modern web app with ASP.NET Core, PostgreSQL, and React (or a front-end UI), focusing on clean backend structure, authentication, and basic CRM modules.

 ---

-## 🚀 Features

-- User authentication and authorization (JWT)
+## ✅ Current Status

+This project is in an early stage and actively evolving.

+### Implemented (partially)
-- Role-based access control (Admin / Manager / Staff)
+- Authentication / Authorization
-- Client management (CRUD)
-- Appointment and schedule management
-- Services catalog
+- Dashboard (basic)
-- Basic analytics and dashboard
-- REST API architecture
-- Database migrations with Entity Framework Core
+- Profile page (partially working)
+- Clients module (partially working)
+- Staff module (partially working)

+### Not implemented / planned
+- Public demo hosting
+- Full CRUD coverage & validations
+- Automated tests coverage
+- Production configuration (Docker, CI/CD, cloud hosting)

 ---

-## 🧱 Architecture
+## 🧱 Tech Stack

 **Backend**
-- ASP.NET Core Web API
+- C# / ASP.NET Core (Web API)
 - Entity Framework Core
 - PostgreSQL
-- Layered architecture (Controllers, Services, Repositories)
-- DTOs and validation
+- Swagger (OpenAPI)

 **Frontend**
-- React
-- REST API integration
-- Modular UI structure

-**Authentication**
-- JWT access tokens
-- Role-based authorization

----

-## 🛠 Tech Stack

-**Backend**
-- C#
-- .NET / ASP.NET Core
-- Entity Framework Core
-- PostgreSQL
-- REST APIs
-- Swagger

-**Frontend**
-- React
+- React (UI in progress)
-- JavaScript / TypeScript

 **Tools**
 - Git